rolfantlers/bayes_fun_py/README.md

 1. Create some simple functions to use along with the *LBSTFW* text.
 2. Test my understand of the ideas using the "if you can code it, you understand it" theory.

-Perhaps I'll incorporate some of the other python probability packages at some point.
+Perhaps add some examples of practical problems.